eduvo/eduvo.github.io/_posts/2014-06/2014-06-04-vim-leader-key.md

     let mapleader = "\<Space>"

 This is a tiny trick but it is very helpful for me.
-Recently I changed my leader key to <space>.
-I used \, before.
+Recently I changed my leader key to `<space>`.
+I was using \, before.
 Now I can reach the leader key by both hand :p Much more convenient.